Pre-Medical Advising: Letters of Recommendation

 - Ability to communicate both in person and in writing.

-- Maturity, emotional stability, concern for people, problem-solving skills, tenacity in reaching goals curiosity, creativity, capacity for leadership, self-discipline, integrity.
+- Maturity, emotional stability, concern for people, problem-solving skills, tenacity in reaching goals curiosity, creativity, capacity for leadership, self-discipline, and integrity.

 - Response to criticism, ability to relate to others, capacity for collaborative work with others, attitudes towards supervision.